 One of the main reasons for the mass resignation in America today is people’s hunger for more meaning in their lives, including at work.
 Retail jobs can feel particularly bereft of purpose – especially if employees sell a product without a clear social benefit.

 But Certified great retail workplaces infuse work with a higher calling.
 Sometimes that takes the form of traditional philanthropy, where the company devotes a significant amount of its treasure to worthy causes.
 Or consider how clothing retailer Bombas has baked a positive social impact into its DNA.

 Retail jobs can feel particularly bereft of purpose – especially if employees sell a product without a clear social benefit.

 Two years prior to co-founding Bombas, David Heath learned that socks were the most requested clothing item in homeless shelters.
 Taking a cue from companies that donated an item for every item sold, Bombas launched in 2013 with a promise to donate a pair of socks to needy people for every pair sold.

 This mission – now extended to other items – has helped raise the profile of Bombas and now acts as a magnet for new job applicants, David says.
 “It has become somewhat of a feeder for talent.”

-In the Great Place to Work Trust Index survey, 98% of Bombas employees said they feel good about how the company gives back to the community – five percentage points above the Fortune 100 Best Companies to Work For® benchmark.
+In the Great Place To Work Trust Index survey, 98% of Bombas employees said they feel good about how the company gives back to the community – five percentage points above the Fortune 100 Best Companies to Work For® benchmark.

-The Best Workplaces in Retail have gotten ahead of the pay issue.
+Great retail workplaces have gotten ahead of the pay issue.
 They have raised wages and offered bonuses to show they value frontline staff and want to keep them happy at work.